witek-formanski/Advent-of-Code-2021/README.md

 # Advent-of-Code
-repository storing my solutions to programming tasks from https://adventofcode.com/2021
+solutions to programming tasks from https://adventofcode.com/2021